Which one is for me?

 Jetting hose is thin, commonly 3/16″ or ¼”.
 This facilitates its movement through clogged pipes.
 It also has a very hard thermoplastic cover that is smooth and slippery.
 This cover gives less resistance so the hose slides through pipes easier.
 They are available in several pre-cut lengths or in custom made lengths.
 Unlike pressure wash hose, using a single length is wise because it can’t come apart inside a pipe.
 These hose are generally used with a sewer-jetting nozzle.

 Section: Strain Reliefs

 Stain reliefs are common on each end of a section of pressure hose.
 Their purpose is to prevent excessive bending at the fittings.
-Hoses generally receive some of the worst abuse at the ends.
+Industrial high pressure water hoses generally receive some of the worst abuse at the ends.
 The end at the trigger gun is strained by the weight of the hose dragging behind it, and it is constantly twisted at the trigger gun inlet.
 Operators who run without enough hose commonly will pull too hard and put a lot of stress on the hose where it is connected to the equipment.
 Strain reliefs should be on the crimped fitting shoulder and extend down the outer cover of the hose.

 Section: The “Whip”

 The hose whip is a one-foot section of pressure hose that is installed at the trigger gun inlet.
 Its purpose is to remove the longer section of hose from the area of most stress.
 It also removes quick connects from the same area of twisting and makes them last much longer.